10 things Hangzhou does better than Shanghai

 - Hangzhou grows some of China's finest and most expensive green tea

-Hangzhou, China (CNN)The former capital of the Southern Song dynasty, Hangzhou is often referred to as Shanghai's backyard thanks to its location less than 180 kilometers southwest of the country's largest city.
+Hangzhou, China (CNN)The former capital of the Southern Song dynasty, Hangzhou is often referred to as Shanghai's backyard thanks to its location less than 180 kilometers (about 112 miles) southwest of the country's largest city.

 But don't be fooled into thinking this is just another Chinese urban center.

-Hangzhou, set to host the G20 summit, was once anointed the "finest and most splendid city in the world" by Marco Polo.
+Hangzhou, which hosted the 2016 G20 summit, was once anointed the "finest and most splendid city in the world" by Marco Polo.
 And while that title is certainly up for debate these days, it's currently one of the most dynamic cities in China.

 Even the proudest Shanghaiists have to admit there are things that Hangzhou -- a favorite weekend escape -- does better than their city.

-We explore a few in this mini guide to Hangzhou.
+We explore 10 of these in this miniguide to Hangzhou:

 1. Lake living